About the Lab

 Day-to-day care of the AMNH collections is the responsibility of the professional Collection Managers in each museum department, who have a good understanding of the preservation needs of their collections.
-Conservation lab projects and initiatives are devised according to the needs of the collections, staff or researcher requests, and opportunities for professional development.
-Many of the projects undertaken by the lab have been supported by grant monies from the National Science Foundation, and the Institute for Museum and Library Services.
+Conservation lab projects and initiatives are devised according to the needs of the collections, staff or researcher requests.
+Many of the projects undertaken by the lab have been supported by grant funding from the Institute for Museum and Library Services and National Science Foundation.

 Conservators are responsible for the long-term preservation of the collections and artifacts in their care.
 This work requires an understanding of the processes of deterioration, knowledge of strategies that prevent damage, and the manual dexterity to carry out remedial conservation treatments.
 The broad base of knowledge to conduct this work requires an interdisciplinary background involving studio practices, sciences, and the humanities.

 For more information on general conservation training visit the American Institute for Conservation website, which has extensive resources on training and education.

 The Natural Science Collections Conservation lab maintains an active program for pre-program, graduate and postgraduate interns.
 Projects are generally developed according to the interests and needs of the potential candidate.
 Some examples include:

 If you are interested in gaining experience in Natural Science Collections Conservation please submit a cover letter and CV via email to: Lisa Elkin, firstname.lastname@example.org